geonetwork/geonetwork/docs/manual/docs/GN4-Integration/index.md

 3. Add the `clientId` and `clientSecret` to GN5's `application.yml` section `security: oauth2: client: registration: github:`

     * fill in the  `clientId:` and `clientSecret:` sections
+    * choose the attribute name to use as the GeoNetwork username

 ```yml
  security: